bob123456678/TrainControl/Readme.md

 **Running the application (build or release JAR):**

 Some operating systems allow you to simply double-click the JAR file to run it.
-On others, you may wish to create a `.sh` or `.bat` file to execute the command above.
+On others, you may wish to create a `.sh` or `.bat` file to execute the command below.

 To run TrainControl, open a terminal / command prompt window, and from the directory containing TrainControl.jar, execute the following command.